Abortion in New York: Legislative history

 The first statute to criminalize abortion in New York State was enacted in 1827.
-This law made post-quickening abortions a felony and made pre-quickening abortions a misdemeanor.
+This law made post-quickening abortions a felony, and made pre-quickening abortions a misdemeanor.
 New York later allowed abortions up to the 24th week of pregnancy.
 New York was the first state to create a therapeutic exemption that allowed women to have abortions if their life was at risk by continuing the pregnancy.
 In 1845, New York passed a statute that said women who had abortions could be given a prison sentence of three months to a year.
 They were one of the few states at the time to have laws punishing women for getting abortions.
 Susannah Lattin's death led to an investigation that resulted in regulating maternity clinics and adoptions in New York City in 1868.
 In 1872, New York state made it a penalty to perform an abortion, with a criminal sentence of between 4 and 20 years in prison.

 The New York State legislature amended their abortion-related statute in 1965 to allow for more therapeutic exceptions.

-On April 10, 1970, the New York Senate passed a law decriminalizing abortion in most cases.
+On April 10, 1970, the New York Senate passed a law legalizing abortion until the 24th week of pregnancy.
 Republican Governor Nelson A. Rockefeller signed the bill into law the next day.
-At the time, New York State was a Republican "trifecta," meaning both chambers of the legislature and the governorship were Republican-controlled.
+At the time, New York State was a Republican "trifecta", meaning both chambers of the legislature and the governorship were Republican-controlled.
 The 1970 law did several things.
 First, it added a consent provision requiring a physician to obtain the woman's consent before performing an abortion.
-Second, it permitted physician-provided elective abortion services within the first 24-weeks of pregnancy or to preserve her life.
-Third, it permitted a woman, when acting upon the advice of a duly licensed physician, to perform an "abortional act" on herself within the first 24-weeks of pregnancy or to preserve her life.
+Second, it permitted physician-provided elective abortion services within the first 24 weeks of pregnancy, or to preserve the woman's life.
+Third, it permitted a woman, when acting upon the advice of a duly licensed physician, to perform an "abortional act" on herself within the first 24 weeks of pregnancy, or to preserve her life.
 New York was the second state, after Hawaii, to enact landmark abortion law legislation.
 Unlike Hawaii, however, New York's abortion law did not have a 90-day residency requirement.

 Between 1970 and 1973, the New York General Assembly attempted to repeal their law that made abortion legal.
 Governor Rockefeller successfully vetoed the repeal attempt.